Paris - Ile De France

 By the 12th century the two buildings had unfortunately fallen into ruins.

-The work lasted from 1165 to 1230 and the altar was consecrated only in 1196.
+The work lasted from 1165 to 1230 and the altar was only consecrated in 1196.

 Generations of artisans, workers and common people contributed to its construction.